Deformation Quantization for Actions of K\"ahlerian Lie Groups: Unitary representations of symmetric spaces

 We are now ready to define our prototype of quantization map on a polarized symplectic symmetric space: \begin{dfn} Let $(M,s,\omega)$ be a the polarized symplectic symmetric space.
 Denote by $L^1(M)$ the space of integrable functions on $M$ with respect to the $\tilde G$-invariant (Liouville) measure ${\rm d}_M$.
 Denote by $\CB(\CH_\chi)$ the space of bounded linear operators on the Hilbert space $\CH_\chi$.
 Consider the $\tilde G$-equivariant continuous linear map:

-The latter is called the {\bf quantization map} of $M$ induced by the transvection quadruple $(\tilde{G},\tilde\sigma,\xi,B)$. \end{dfn} \begin{rmk} {\rm From $\|\Omega(x)\|=\|\Sigma\|=1$ (the norm here is the uniform norm on $\CB(\CH_\chi)$), we get the obvious estimate $\|\Omega(f)\|\leq\|f\|_1$, from which the continuity of the quantization map follows.
+The latter is called the {\bf quantization map} of $M$ induced by the transvection quadruple $(\tilde{G},\tilde\sigma,\xi,B)$. \end{dfn} \begin{rmk} From $\|\Omega(x)\|=\|\Sigma\|=1$ (the norm here is the uniform norm on $\CB(\CH_\chi)$), we get the obvious estimate $\|\Omega(f)\|\leq\|f\|_1$, from which the continuity of the quantization map follows.
 Also, from Proposition \ref{propO} and from the $\tilde G$-invariance of ${\rm d}_M$, the covariance property at the level of the quantization map reads:

 where $^g\!f:=[g_0\tilde K\mapsto f(g^{-1}g_0\tilde K)]$.
-The latter extended equivariance property is an essential difference between the present construction and the classical coherent-state-quantization approach.
-Another one is that the quantization defined above is in general not positive, i.e. for $0\leq f \in L^1(M)$, $\Omega(f)$ is not necessarily a positive operator.
-But since $\Omega(f)^*=\Omega(\overline f)$, it maps real-valued functions to self-adjoint operators. } \end{rmk}
+The latter equivariance property, under the full group of automorphisms of the symplectic symmetric space, is an important difference between the present ``Weyl-type" construction and the classical coherent-state-quantization approach.
+For instance, as it appears already in the flat case of $\R^{2n}$, holomorphic coherent-state-quantization (i.e$.$ Berezin-Toeplitz in that case) yields a equivariance group that is isomorphic to $U(n)\ltimes\C^n$, while Weyl quantization is equivariant under the full automorphism group of $\R^{2n}$ i.e$.$ $\mbox{\rm Sp}(n,\R)\ltimes\R^{2n}$.
+Another essential difference is unitarity (see Proposition \ref{Berezin-prop} below).
+Lastly, the quantization defined above is in general not positive, i.e$.$ for $0\leq f \in L^1(M)$, $\Omega(f)$ is not necessarily a positive operator.
+But since $\Omega(f)^*=\Omega(\overline f)$, it maps real-valued functions to self-adjoint operators. \end{rmk}

-\begin{rmk} {\rm The quantization map of Definition \ref{QM} is a generalization of the Weyl quantization, from the point of view of symmetric spaces.
-Moreover, we will see that for the symmetric space underlying a two-dimensional elementary normal $\bf j$-group (i.e. for the affine group of the real line) this construction coincides with Unterberger's Fuchs calculus \cite{Un84}. } \end{rmk}
+\begin{rmk} The quantization map of Definition \ref{QM} is a generalization of the Weyl quantization, from the point of view of symmetric spaces.
+Moreover, we will see that for the symmetric space underlying a two-dimensional elementary normal $\bf j$-group (i.e$.$ for the affine group of the real line) this construction coincides with Unterberger's Fuchs calculus \cite{Un84}. \end{rmk}